-A final consideration of the factors influencing rates of adaptation involves the matter of time scale.
+Finally, there is the matter of time scale.
 The previous derivations consider the rate of adaptive evolution on a per-generation basis.
 However, smaller organisms typically have shorter generation times, which will elevate the rate of evolution on an absolute time scale.
-For example, if the generation length scaled inversely with N_e , this would render the expected rate of evolution (Equation 5.1) on an absolute time scale proportional to N_e^2 .
+For example, if the generation length scaled inversely with N_e , this would render the expected rate of evolution (Equation 5.1) proportional to N_e^2 on an absolute time scale.
 The following simple argument supports the idea of such a generation-time effect.
-Recall from Figure 4.3 that across the Tree of Life, N_e varies by about five orders of magnitude, from ~ 104 for some vertebrates to nearly 109 for some bacteria.
-Generation lengths in bacteria tend to be on the order of 0.1 to 1.0 days, whereas those in vertebrates and land plants are generally of order 102 to 104 days thus spanning nearly five orders of magnitude in the opposite direction of N_e .
-There can, of course, be considerable variation in generation lengths among organisms with the same N_e , but a general negative relationship between N_e and generation length is not in question.
+Recall from Figure 4.3 that across the Tree of Life, N_e varies by about five orders of magnitude, from ~ 104 for some vertebrates to nearly 10^9 for some bacteria.
+Generation lengths in bacteria tend to be on the order of 0.1 to 1.0 days, whereas those in vertebrates and land plants are generally on the order of 10^2 to 10^4 days, thus spanning nearly five orders of magnitude in the opposite direction of N_e .
+There can, of course, be considerable variation in generation lengths among organisms with the same N_e , but there is a clear general negative relationship between N_e and generation length.

 Taken together, for simple adaptations involving mutations with additive effects, the above observations point toward the potential rate of evolutionary change (per absolute time unit) being greater for organisms with small size, short generation times, and large N_e .
-However, whether the scaling of evolutionary potential with N_e is sublinear, linear, or superlinear remains uncertain.
-Moreover, as will be discussed below, for evolutionary changes involving interactions among loci, the scaling of evolutionary rates with N_e can deviate from that described above.
+However, whether the scaling of adaptive evolutionary potential with N_e is sublinear, linear, or superlinear remains uncertain.
+Moreover, if both mutation rates and generation lengths scale inversely with N_e , the two effects will cancel out, and the scaling of rates of evolution with N_e on an absolute time scale will follow the expectations of Equations 5.1a,b).
+Finally, as will be discussed is the following section, for changes involving interactions among loci, the expected scaling of evolutionary rates with N_e can deviate from that described above.

-Before proceeding, two other points merit discussion.
-First, although the quantity $2N_eU_bs$ is a measure of the expected number of long-term fixations per unit time (for haploids), because mutation and fixation events are stochastic, considerable variation is expected around this expectation.
+Before proceeding, one final point merits discussion.
+Although the quantity $r_e = 2N_eU_bs$ is a measure of the expected number of long-term fixations per unit time under the ideal model, because mutation and fixation events are stochastic, considerable variation is expected around this expectation.
 For a Poisson process, where each rare event is independent of the others, the variance in the amount of long-term change among replicate populations is equal to the expectation.
 If, for example, the time interval under consideration is long enough that one beneficial mutation is expected per lineage, the probability that one event actually accrues is just 0.368, but the probability of no fixations is also 0.368, of two is 0.182, of three is 0.061, and of four or more is 0.021.
-The central point is that considerable variation is expected among lineages exposed to identical selection pressures, and that such dispersion should not be taken as evidence of adaptive differentiation or of intrinsic differences in evolutionary potential.
-Foundations 5.1 provides an even more dramatic example of how divergence among populations exposed to identical selection pressures can exceed that expected under neutral drift.
+The central point is that considerable variation in observed rates of evolution is expected among lineages exposed to identical selection pressures, and that such dispersion should not be taken as evidence of adaptive differentiation, of the adaptive emergence of mutators/antimutators, or of intrinsic differences in evolutionary potential.
+Foundations 5.2 provides an even more dramatic example of how divergence among populations exposed to identical selection pressures can exceed that expected under neutral drift.